 Damaged parts: The most common reason for a leaking faucet is a washer that needs to be replaced.
-For compression faucets, the trouble might be damaged internal seals.
-For cartridge faucets, which don?t have washers, the problem may be breaks in the O-rings or the seals.
+For compression faucets, the trouble might be damaged by internal seals.
+For cartridge faucets, which don't have washers, the problem may be breaks in the O-rings or the seals.

 High water pressure: This problem lies deeper in your plumbing.
 High pressure elsewhere will cause water to drip out at other available outlets, like a bathroom faucet.
 This can eventually cause leaks to break out in pipes around the house, so have experts take a look at it right away and remedy the problem.

 Broken pipes: This is a rare occurrence, but something you need to consider because it means there are major repair issues in your plumbing.
 If you can detect nothing else wrong with the faucet, you should consider having the pipes checked for breaks and cracks.

 Some leaks in faucets seem like they should be simple to fix with only a wrench.
 But you may damage other parts of your faucet if you attempt amateur work like this.
 And if the problem is more serious than an old washer or damaged O-ring, you won't be able to do much good with any home tools.
 The job requires a trained plumber.